ballerina-platform/module-ballerinax-aws.sqs/src/aws.sqs/Module.md

 import ballerinax/aws.sqs;
 ```

-The Amazon SQS connector can be instantiated using the Access Key ID, Secret Access Key, Region of the Amazon SQS geographic location, and the Account Number in the Amazon SQS client configuration.
+The AWS SQS connector can be instantiated using the Access Key ID, Secret Access Key, Region of the AWS SQS geographic location, and the Account Number in the AWS SQS client configuration.

 ### Signing Up for AWS